Creating the right first impression with your CX

 Barclays Wealth and Investment Management is on a mission to deliver world-class customer service.

-Anne Grim, Barclays Head of Global Client Experience, recognized that central to this mission was making it easier for their 57,000 customers to access their online and IVR-based self-service resources.
+Anne Grim, Barclays Head of Global Client Experience, recognised that central to this mission was making it easier for their 57,000 customers to access their online and IVR-based self-service resources.

 She identified voice biometrics as an essential ingredient in their perfect first impression recipe.